AxisCommunications/acap-computer-vision-sdk-examples/README.md

 ## Requirements
 To ensure compatibility with the examples, the following requirements shall be met:
-* Camera: Q1615-MkIII
+* Camera: ARTPEC-7 DLPU devices (e.g., Q1615 MkIII)
-* docker-compose version 1.27.4 or higher
+* docker-compose version 1.29 or higher
-* Docker version 19.03.5 or higher
+* Docker version 20.10.8 or higher
-* Firmware: 10.6
+* Firmware: 10.7
-* ACAP4 installed on the camera
+* docker-acap installed on the camera
+* docker-acap set to use external memory card

 ## Supported architectures
 The examples support the following architectures.